 You might have an allergic reaction when taking this drug.
-Symptoms can include a skin rash, itching, flushing, breathing problems, swelling of the face and throat and dizziness because of a low blood pressure.
-Rarely, some allergic reactions can be life-threatening.
+Symptoms can include a skin rash, itching, flushing, breathing problems, swelling of the face and throat, and dizziness due to low blood pressure.
+Rarely, some allergic reactions can be life threatening.

 Tell your nurse or doctor straightaway if you notice any of these symptoms or go straight to accident and emergency (A&E) if you have a reaction.

 You might have pain in the muscles, back, bones, ligaments, tendons and nerves.
 Less commonly you might have pain along the sciatic nerve (Sciatica).

 These side effects happen in between 1 and 10 out of every 100 people (between 1 and 10%).
 You might have one or more of them.
 They include:

 - loss of appetite